Risk Factors Include

 In high-risk patients or those with evidence of bleeding, options include watchful waiting with medical treatments or surgery.
 The first critical steps for massive bleeding are to stabilize the patient and support vital functions with fluid replacement and possibly blood transfusions.
 People on NSAIDs should stop taking these drugs, if possible.

 Depending on the intensity of the bleeding, patients can be released from the hospital within a day or kept in the hospital for up to 3 days after endoscopy.
-Bleeding stops spontaneously in about 70 -80% of patients, but about 30% of patients who come to the hospital for bleeding ulcers need surgery.
+Bleeding stops spontaneously in about 70 to 80% of patients, but about 30% of patients who come to the hospital for bleeding ulcers need surgery.
 Endoscopy is the surgical procedure most often used for treating bleeding ulcers and patients at high risk for rebleeding.
 It is usually combined with medications such as epinephrine and intravenous PPIs.

 Endoscopy is important for both diagnosing and treating bleeding ulcers.